8 × in wishlist

 - I tasted this side by side with the 2002 Irish whisky bottled by CWC (cask 20021).
 I like this one a little better, it's got more freshness to it and is less aggressive on alcohol (while the ABV is actually 4% higher).
 It only comes somewhat short in the finish, which is just a bit insubstantial compared to nose and taste.

-A nice sweetness, light and fresh tropical fuits, peach, pineapple, some citrus, fruit syrup, vanilla, custard, then shortbread cookies start popping up, green tea leaves and also a faint sawdust note.
+A nice sweetness, light and fresh tropical fuits, peach, pineapple, lemon, fruit syrup, vanilla, custard, then shortbread cookies start popping up, green tea leaves and also a faint sawdust note.

 Somewhat less complex than the nose: vanilla, juicy peach and pineapple notes, some citrus, mild wood spices, also a little peppery.